ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 | 4 | Santiago, Joni | "We're close!" beat |
 | 5 | Owen, Santiago, Leslie, Joni | Full-cast reveal |

-`kLastClueSpchIDs.whichDataset` means **multiple possible endings** depending on which randomly-selected dataset the game uses.

 ### Cairo hub walk-in choreography

 When the player enters the hub on a return visit, the game queues a